Technologicat/unpythonic/doc/essays.md

 Haskell aims at code-data equivalence from a third angle (memoized pure functions are in essence infinite lookup tables), but I have not used it in practice, so I do not have the experience to say whether this is enough to make it feel powerful in a similar way.

 Image-based programming (live programming) is a common factor between Pharo and Common Lisp + Swank.
 This is another productivity booster that much of the programming world is not that familiar with.
 It eliminates not only the edit/compile/restart cycle, but the edit/restart cycle as well, making the workflow a concurrent *edit/run* instead - without restarting the whole app at each change.
 Julia has [Revise.jl](https://github.com/timholy/Revise.jl) for something similar.
 In web applications, [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) is a small step in a somewhat similar direction (as long as one can restart the server app easily, to make it use the latest definitions).
+Notebooks (such as [Jupyter](https://jupyter.org/)) provide the edit/run paradigm for scientific scripts.

 But to know exactly what Common Lisp has to offer, **yes**, it does make sense to learn it.
 As baroque as some parts are, there are a lot of great ideas there.
 [Conditions](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) are one.
 [CLOS](http://www.gigamonkeys.com/book/object-reorientation-generic-functions.html) is another.
 (Nowadays [Julia](https://docs.julialang.org/en/v1/manual/methods/) has CLOS-style [multiple-dispatch generic functions](https://docs.julialang.org/en/v1/manual/methods/).)
 More widely, in the ecosystem, Swank is one.